vdesabou/kafka-docker-playground-docs/docs/playground update-version.md

 # playground update-version

-✨ Update current confluent platform or connector(s) with new version(s)
+✨ Update current confluent platform components (all with --tag or only connect with --connect-tag) or connector(s) with new version(s)

 ## Usage